 - New priorities – Teams have been asked to put annual business plans aside and focus efforts on new priorities.

 At Hogan, we believe that Team Acceleration can accelerate your team’s long-term performance.
-If your team has experienced one (or more) of the common challenges facing team functioning, you may want to consider trying these strategies.
+If your team has experienced one (or more) of the common challenges facing team functioning, you may want to consider trying these strategies to improve team function.

 Acknowledge the Impact